LaunchCodeEducation/lchs/src/chapters/dictionaries/project.rst

    Yep.
 It's time to use the accumulator pattern again!

 #.
 Instead of the empty string, the accumulator variable ``new_text`` is
    assigned the original text.
-This is important, and you will see why this is necessary soon.
+This is important, and you will see why soon.
    For now, just roll with it.
 #.
 Code a ``for`` statement to loop through ``ml_dict.items()``.
 If you need to
    review this idea, look back at the
    :ref:`Loop by Key/Value Pairs <key-value-iteration>` section.